dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 During deserialization, `Newtonsoft.Json` does case-insensitive property name matching by default.
 The <xref:System.Text.Json> default is case-sensitive, which gives better performance since it's doing an exact match.
 For information about how to do case-insensitive matching, see [Case-insensitive property matching](system-text-json-how-to.md#case-insensitive-property-matching).

 If you're using `System.Text.Json` indirectly by using ASP.NET Core, you don't need to do anything to get behavior like `Newtonsoft.Json`.
 ASP.NET Core specifies the settings for [camel-casing property names](system-text-json-how-to.md#use-camel-case-for-all-json-property-names) and case-insensitive matching when it uses `System.Text.Json`.

-The default values are set in the [JsonOptions class](https://github.com/dotnet/aspnetcore/blob/1f56888ea03f6a113587a6c4ac4d8b2ded326ffa/src/Mvc/Mvc.Core/src/JsonOptions.cs#L22-L28).
+::: zone pivot="dotnet-5-0"
+ASP.NET Core also enables [quoted numbers](#quoted-numbers) by default.
+::: zone-end

 ### Minimal character escaping